mattlag/SVG-to-Bezier/README.md

 ## Purpose

-This is meant to be a fairly complete (but not 100%) way to dump an entire SVG document in, and get a set of Bezier curves out.
+This is meant to be a fairly complete way to dump an entire SVG document in, and get a set of Bezier curves out.
 SVG has _a lot_ of features, including things like colors, transforms, masks... many of these things do not really make sense if we're just wanting to extract Bezier curves out of some vector information.